4 Skills That Are Facing a Shortage of Freelancers in the New Economy

-Be really good in it and see yourself being in high demand for lucrative jobs easily, even during a bad economy.
+Be really good at it and see yourself being in high demand for lucrative jobs easily, even during a bad economy.

 Graphic Design / Creative Work

-Designers who have the ability to make use of multiple design softwares to create various kind of creative work for clients have all along been highly sought after.
+Designers who have the ability to make use of multiple design software to create various kinds of creative work for clients have all along been highly sought after.

 Whether it is during a recession or at the peak of an economy, marketing effort to reach out to potential clients will always be needed and hence the job of the production of marketing materials like brochures, posters, online ads, etc. will always be waiting to be done.